pocl/pocl/doc/sphinx/source/using.rst

 - **POCL_LEVEL0_JIT**

- Sets up Just-In-Time compilation of Kernels (at clEnqueueNDRange time) in the Level0 driver.
+ Sets up Just-In-Time compilation in the Level0 driver.
+ (see :ref:`pocl-level0-driver` for details)
  Accepted values: {0,1,auto}
-   0 = always disable JIT
+   *   0 = always disable JIT
-   1 = always use JIT,
+   *   1 = always use JIT,
-   auto (default) = guess based on program's kernel count & SPIR-V size.
+   *   auto (default) = guess based on program's kernel count & SPIR-V size.

+- **POCL_LLVM_VERIFY**

+  if enabled, some drivers (CUDA, CPU, Level0) use an extra step of verification of LLVM modules at certain stages (program.bc always, kernel bitcode (parallel.bc) only with some drivers).
+  Defaults to 0 if CMAKE_BUILD_TYPE=Debug and 1 otherwise.

 - **POCL_MAX_PTHREAD_COUNT**